Kameshwarsingh/event-driven-springboot-vertx/README.md

 ### Classes and responsibilities
 1. Application: This class starts Spring-boot application and also initiates the verticles.
-2. HttpServerVerticle: This verticle listens to http, maps route/uri to handler, and forwards requests (non-blocking) to ProductVerticle.
+2. HttpServerVerticle: This verticle listens to http request, maps route/uri to handler, and forwards requests (non-blocking) to ProductVerticle.
 3. ProductVerticle: This verticle listens for non-blocking request from "HttpServerVerticle".
 It creates/fetches Product from db.
 4. ProductService: This service persists/fetches product information in db (h2 database)